Below you will find a list of useful tips for your review, including information about weather, what to pack, and much more.

-Tourist season (high season) is from May to September, which is also Non-rainy season in Cuzco.
-October to March is less tourist and Rainy season in Cuzco.
-Seasons in Cuzco are not strict at all, sometimes in Rainy season do not rain or rain very lightly, and in “Non-rainy season” it rains.
+Tourist season (high season) is from May to September, which is also no-rainy season in Cusco.
+October to March is less tourist and rainy season in Cusco.
+Seasons in Cusco are not strict at all, sometimes in rainy season do not rain or rain very lightly, and in “No-rainy season” it rains.
 Also, if it rains does not rain the whole day, rains for a while and then stops.
 Even in a rainy day you get sunshine in the morning.

 Winter: June to September is cloudy but it never rains or snow, it is very humid; the temperature is not below 15ºC.

 Summer: November to March, it is beautiful and warm; the temperature is not over 30ºC